claranet/terraform-datadog-monitors/cloud/aws/elasticache/common/README.md

 ```

+This module is used by default when you define `memcached` or `redis` monitors

 Purpose
 -------
-Creates DataDog monitors with the following checks :
+Creates DataDog monitors with the following checks:

 * Eviction